by Heidi Riley

 Other benefits of working for BDO

-- A Dress for the Day policy asks employees to dress professionally when meeting with clients but they can dress casually on other days.
+- A Dress for the Day policy asks employees to dress professionally when meeting with clients, but they can dress business-casual on other days.

 - A flexible work schedule with 37.5 hour work weeks.
 Most people work 8 am to 5 pm with a hybrid workplace model.
-Many people work online from home at least part of the time.
+Some team members work online from home occasionally.

 - One paid volunteer day per year.
 “We usually get together as a group to help a local organization.”

-How to apply Current openings are posted on the BDO Careers web page.
-Open roles are shared on LinkedIn (BDO_Canada) and Instagram (@BDOCampus).
+Current openings are posted on the BDO Careers web page.
+Open roles are shared on LinkedIn (BDO Canada) and Instagram (@BDOCampus).
 Job seekers should keep an eye on the BDO career page and apply directly through that application form.

 Apply directly on the BDO website through the application form for the role you are interested in and upload your resumé, cover letter, and a copy of your unofficial transcript if available.

 Students are encouraged to attend recruitment and networking events to chat with the BDO team and network and connect with them on LinkedIn.